Hello.

 I'm working on the optimization of black-box functions with Bayesian Optimization with a focus on

-developing scalable and reliable algorithms for black-box optimization and applying them to real-world problems.
+developing scalable and reliable algorithms for optimizing a broad set of high-dimensional problems.

 Research Output.